beejjorgensen/bgc/src/bgc_part_1000.md

 Wait---what?
 Some of you might be used to the notion that a byte is 8 bits, right?
 I mean, that's what it is, right?
-And the answer is, "Almost certainly."^[The industry term for a sequence of exactly, undisputably 8 bits is an _octet_.]
+And the answer is, "Almost certainly."^[The industry term for a sequence of exactly, indisputably 8 bits is an _octet_.]
 But C is an old language, and machines back in the day had, shall we say, a more _relaxed_ opinion over how many bits were in a byte.
 And through the years, C has retained this flexibility.